revsystems/jQuery-SelectBox/README.md

   **fixedWidth**  (boolean)

+      False by default.
-      If set to true, the width of the select will be variable.
-In other words, the width of the selected value will conform to whatever that value is.
-The width of the dropdown will conform to the widest dropdown element.
-By default, this is false, which means the width of the selected value inherits the width of the dropdown element.
+      If set to FALSE, the width of the select will be variable, conforming to the longest dropdown value.
+      If set to TRUE, the width should be specified from the site's css.

   **maxHeight** (false / positive integer)